AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

 1. Click **[!UICONTROL Save]**.

-If you are using the [!DNL Marketo Measure] ABM feature,  [click here for additional page layout instructions](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md).
+If you are using the [!DNL Marketo Measure] ABM feature, review the [additional page layout instructions](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md).